-Currently, we are seeking to compete internationally in the 2017 Formula Sun Grand Prix.
+Currently, we are seeking to compete internationally in the 2018 American Solar Challenge.
 This annual competition for post secondary students is organized by the Innovators Education Foundation.

 Chassis, suspension & Brakes